Adidem23/Code-Craft_Final/README.md

 ### Prerequisites
 This is an example of how to list things you need to use the software and how to install them.
 * npm
   ```sh
   npm install npm@latest -g
   ```
+* You May Require Metamask Wallet and Some Matic or Testnet Tokens Also

 * NodeJs
   ```sh